terraform-google-modules/terraform-google-dataflow/README.md

 ## Usage

-Before using this module, one should get familiar with the google_dataflow_job’s [Notes on “destroy”/”apply”](https://www.terraform.io/docs/providers/google/r/dataflow_job.html#note-on-quot-destroy-quot-quot-apply-quot-) as the behavior is atypical when compared to other resources.
+Before using this module, one should get familiar with the `google_dataflow_job`’s [Notes on “destroy”/”apply”](https://www.terraform.io/docs/providers/google/r/dataflow_job.html#note-on-quot-destroy-quot-quot-apply-quot-) as the behavior is atypical when compared to other resources.

 ### Assumption
 The module is made to be used with the template_gcs_path as the staging location.